imvu/bluesteel/README.md

 - Test everything is ok: `s/test-bluesteel.py`

 ### Install PostgreSQL database (optional)###

+*Using PostgreSQL will help BlueSteel handle better multiple requests at the same time.
+SQLite will perform worst in that scenario*

 - Go to [http://postgresapp.com](http://postgresapp.com) and download the app.
 - Install it! (in OS X means to move it to the Applications folder)